Blacklists: Major Blocks on the Path to the Inbox

 If you notice a decline in your overall open and click rates, it may be because you were put on a blacklist.
 You’ll want to examine your email tracking statistics for the key domains as a part of your regular audit.
 A blacklisting effect may not be visible on your overall stats if the portion of key domains in your list is small relative to the size of the whole list, but blacklisting problems will be clearly noticeable if you analyze opens and clicks at the domain level.

-Setup an account on our G-Lock Analytics email tracking service if you don’t have it yet and start tracking opens and clicks for your email campaigns right away in order to diagnose possible blacklisting issues as soon as possible.
+Setup an account on G-Lock Email Analytics email tracking service if you don’t have it yet and start tracking opens and clicks for your email campaigns right away in order to diagnose possible blacklisting issues as soon as possible.

 Your most faithful subscribers will let you know if suddenly they stop receiving your emails.
 Be sure that your customer service does not ignore such complaints and alerts you immediately if someone tells they’re missing your newsletters.